Marriage

 The documents that need to be submitted are the same as the documents required for civil marriage (see above).

-Come in person to the civil registry office with jurisdiction over the place of your religious wedding ceremony and submit a written application for a certificate confirming that all the statutory conditions under the Czech Family Act have been met.
+Come in person to the civil registry office with jurisdiction over the place of your religious wedding ceremony and submit a written application for a Certificate of no impediment to a religious marriage.
 You will then provide this certificate to the representative of your church or religious organisation.
 On the wedding day, this document must not be older than 3 months.

 The church representative will deliver the Protocol on Contracting Marriage to the civil registry office within 3 working days after the wedding.